 All of the cast members from PRELUDE TO AXANAR – with the exception of Tony Todd (Admiral Ramirez) had agreed to consider reprising their roles in AXANAR.
 To this point, however, no deals are in place, so casting could still change due to scheduling conflicts or other reasons.

-When will principal photography start on the AXANAR feature film?
+When will principal photography start on AXANAR?

 How long will the visual effects take?

 Axanar Productions relies on outside contractors to provide the visual effects (VFX) for AXANAR.
 How long it will take to complete the VFX needed to tell the story of AXANAR will depend on what kind of shape the production takes.

 The goal is to release episode IV, The Gathering Storm, at San Diego Comic Con, in July 2020.
 We hope to then release episode V at Star Trek Las Vegas or Dragon Con, 2020.